Tudor44/demo-application-ai-spring-langtorch/README.md

 ## Usage

-To run the application, use the following command into the folder which :
+To run the application, use the following command into the cloned folder:

 ```bash
 ./mvnw spring-boot:run -Dspring.config.location=application.properties